 How it differs from a roof framing plan

-A floor framing plan frames a level you walk on; a roof framing plan frames the roof above, often with rafters or trusses and a slope.
-The principles rhyme, but the members differ — see the roof framing plan guide.
+A floor framing plan frames a level you walk on.
+A roof framing plan frames the roof above, usually with rafters or trusses and a slope.
+The principles rhyme, but the members differ.
+See the roof framing plan guide.

 Keep it preliminary